flashbots/block-validation-geth/README.md

 It will ensure that the block is valid and that it transfers the expected funds to the fee recipient.

 This code is *not* production ready.
 Do not use in production environments.

+## Blacklisting

+By default the node will load blacklisted addresses from `ofac_blacklist.json` from working directory.
+You can specify the path to the file via `--builder.validation_blacklist`.

+The default OFAC blacklist is provided with this repository in [ofac_blacklist.json](ofac_blacklist.json).